Time lapse footage of the 2015 Fireballs, from putting up the barriers at 6pm through to 3am and the street empty again.

-The traditional starting point of the Fireball Ceremony is undergoing an extensive renovation courtesy of Aberdeenshire Council and a sizable allocation of grants and funding.
-The Old Town House (to give it its proper name) currently has a mass of scaffolding enclosing it from top to bottom.
-We have been assured that it will all be removed soon and the building made ready for its usual purpose at Hogmanay.
+The traditional starting point of the Fireball Ceremony is undergoing an extensive renovation courtesy of Aberdeenshire Council and a sizeable allocation of grants and funding.
+The (Old Town) Town House (to give it its proper name) had a mass of scaffolding enclosing it from top to bottom for the last few weeks.
+However it has all been removed and made ready for its usual purpose at Hogmanay.
 Historic Scotland has been overseeing the project to make sure everything is done in the appropriate manor.
 The architect, David Chouman, has been working with the contractors, Muirfield Construction, to make sure that all his plans are fulfilled.

 So far, we have managed to keep the Fireball Ceremony a free event.
 How long this continues we don't know and can't guess.
 Each year the rules, regulations, Health & Safety requirements, etc., change and inevitably there are added costs.
 Sponsorship and support from local organisations and businesses has helped us enormously over the years but there is a limit to what we can finance.
 So you don't need tickets, you don't have to book a place, just turn up and enjoy!